mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 Possible values of policy are ```repeat```, ```overwrite```, and ```preserve```.
 The default policy is ```repeat```.

 *   The ```repeat``` policy always adds the header and the value into the upstream response.
-Repeating these headers is not allowed: Status, Content-Type, Content-Length, Date, Last-Modified, ETag, Server, WWW-Authenticate, Location, Refresh, Content-Disposition, Expires, Accept-Ranges, Content-Range, Vary, X-Accel-Expires, X-Accel-Redirect, X-Accel-Limit-Rate, X-Accel-Buffering, X-Accel-Charset, Content-Encoding, Transfer-Encoding, Connection, Keep-Alive, X-Ws-buffer-length, Cache_state, Accept, Accept-Charset, Accept-Encoding, Accept-Language, Age, Allow, Authorization, Content-Language, Content-Location, Content-MD5, Expect, From, Host, If-Match, If-Modified-Since, If-None-Match, If-Range, If-Unmodified-Since, Max-Forwards, Pragma, Proxy-Authenticate, Proxy-Authorization, Range, Referer, Retry-After, TE, Trailer, Upgrade, and User-Agent.
+But repeating these headers below is not allowed:

+Status, Content-Type, Content-Length, Date, Last-Modified, ETag, Server, WWW-Authenticate, Location, Refresh, Content-Disposition, Expires, Accept-Ranges, Content-Range, Vary, X-Accel-Expires, X-Accel-Redirect, X-Accel-Limit-Rate, X-Accel-Buffering, X-Accel-Charset, Content-Encoding, Transfer-Encoding, Connection, Keep-Alive, X-Ws-buffer-length, Cache_state, Accept, Accept-Charset, Accept-Encoding, Accept-Language, Age, Allow, Authorization, Content-Language, Content-Location, Content-MD5, Expect, From, Host, If-Match, If-Modified-Since, If-None-Match, If-Range, If-Unmodified-Since, Max-Forwards, Pragma, Proxy-Authenticate, Proxy-Authorization, Range, Referer, Retry-After, TE, Trailer, Upgrade, and User-Agent.

 *   The ```overwrite``` policy overwrites the value if the header already exists in the upstream response.
 Otherwise, it adds the header and the value into the upstream response.
 Overwriting these 3 headers is not allowed: Transfer-Encoding, Connection, and Keep-Alive.
 *   The ```preserve``` policy adds the header and the value into the upstream response only if the header does not exist in the upstream response.